 - Triticum Vulgare or Triticum Lipids: Triticum is another name for wheat and wheat germ oil, sometimes found in lotions.
 See “Wheat Germ Oil.”

-- Wheat: Avoid any product that contains wheat.
+- Wheat: Avoid any product that contains wheat unless the product is specified as gluten-free.

 - Wheat Germ Oil: Several beauty products contain wheat germ, including Lip Smacker lip balms.
 The ingredient is sometimes found in lotions.
 The EWG includes a list of brands that contain Triticum Vulgare.